Bhavishrg/MOTION2NX/README.md

 # Match Quest - Fast and Secure Pattern Matching

 This directory contains the implementation of the secure pattern matching protocols of Match Quest.
-Our code is buildt on top of the MOTION2NX framework available at https://github.com/encryptogroup/MOTION2NX.
+Our code is built on top of the MOTION2NX framework available at https://github.com/encryptogroup/MOTION2NX.
 We note that the code is still in its initial stages and under development.

 ## External Dependencies